shiroe345/AI_cup_2023_fifthplace/README.md

 ---
 ## Model
-**Download the models that we have trained from the following link:**
+**Download the models that we have trained and our wiki data from the following link:**

 - [Models Here](https://drive.google.com/drive/folders/177mwHq1cz0iujxOYTm1XnlczvIGMoqTF?usp=sharing)